Faculty and Staff Campaign Overview

 Information on the 2017 Campaign

-The 2017 Faculty and Staff Campaign at UIS will officially begin on Thursday, March 2 at a Kickoff Event from noon to 1:30 in the Sangamon Auditorium Lobby.
-Release time applies.
+The 2017 Faculty and Staff Campaign at UIS officially began on Thursday, March 2 at a Kickoff Event.
+Thanks to all who had tables at the event and to all who attended.
+You make the event a special one.

-The Campaign is led by a Campaign Council.
+Each year, the Campaign is led by a Campaign Council.
 Special thanks as well to the Faculty and Staff Campaign Ambassadors who volunteer throughout campus.
-Ambassadors can answer your questions and offer information and inspiration.
+As the Campaign progresses through the month of March, ambassadors can answer your questions and offer information and inspiration.

 For additional information, please call 206-6058 or email Lisa Whelpley.